Skip to main content

 • Component One consists of course work during the year which is worth 50% of the final grade

 • Component Two consists of a 10-hour examination which will be sent to the United Kingdom for assessment and is worth 50% of the final grade.
-The AS mark makes up 50% of the final A-level mark if students continue through to A2 Level
+The AS mark makes up 50% of the final A Level mark if students continue through to A2 Level

 Continuation of subject: Design is available as a continuation of the AS course for a full A Level at Form 7.
 This course also leads into tertiary education institutes such as: AUT, Massey University, Monash and RMIT in Melbourne.
 A wide range of other industries such as research and development, product development and virtual products also require Digital Art Design.